top of page

 noordinarypath

 Working in paradise?
 Yes, please!
 The Hawaiian Islands offer travel nurses a once-in-a-lifetime opportunity to combine meaningful work with island adventure.
-From surfing and snorkeling to volcano hikes and beach sunsets, this tropical state is as dreamy as it gets but it comes with high costs and slower-paced living.
-Our family of 5 traveled first to Honolulu and then to Hilo for a 13 week travel assignment in Jan through May of 2024.
+From surfing and snorkeling to volcano hikes and beach sunsets, this tropical state is as dreamy as it gets.
+However, it comes with high costs and a slower-paced lifestyle.
+Our family of five traveled first to Honolulu and then to Hilo for a 13-week travel assignment from January through May of 2024.
 We even took our dog with us!

-Hawaii has one of the highest costs of living in the U.S. due to its remote location and reliance on imports but many travelers find the beauty and experience worth the price.
+Hawaii has one of the highest costs of living in the U.S. due to its remote location and reliance on imports.
+However, many travelers find the beauty and experience worth the price.
+Here’s a quick breakdown:

 • Cost of Living Index: ~170 (national average = 100)